Sohamgaonkhadkar/UrbanFlow-AI-project-ready-for-deployment/README.md

 * **API Forecasting Limit:** The system utilizes the Open-Meteo API for real-time meteorological feature engineering.
 Consequently, the live web application will only generate valid predictions for the **current date and up to 14 days into the future**.
 Selecting dates beyond this horizon will result in weather data fetch failures.

 ### 2.2 System Visuals
-*(Note: If the live server is down due to cloud credit limitations, please refer to the media below for system functionality.)*
+*(Note:The public demo may occasionally be unavailable due to infrastructure maintenance., please refer to the media below for system functionality.)*

 ### Dashboard Preview